 Our Recommendation

 Lawn fertilization is crucial for maintaining a healthy-looking lawn and proper soil conditions while minimizing weed growth.
 You can choose more affordable DIY solutions if you’re willing to put in the time and effort to do the applications yourself and have some knowledge of how to fertilize without damaging your yard.
-Professional fertilization services are often a better option, as they typically guarantee results and reduce project time and frustration.
+Professional fertilization services are often a better option, as these typically guarantee results and reduce project time and frustration.

 Is lawn fertilizer natural/organic?